shayansm2/learn-refactoring/chapter2/README.md

 ### self-testing code

 Before you start refactoring, make sure you have a solid suite of tests.
-These tests must be self-checking.
+These tests must be self-checking. why? refactoring carries too much risk of introducing bugs.
+Without self-testing code, that’s a reasonable worry.

-###### src: chapter 1 of Refactoring

-Before you start refactoring, make sure you have a solid suite of tests.

 Legacy code is often complex, frequently comes with poor tests, and, above all, is written by Someone Else (shudder).
 These tests must be self-checking.
 Refactoring can be a fantastic tool to help understand a legacy system.
 Functions